 Enamel, a material ancient Persians used to color and decorate the surface of metals, dates back almost 5,000 years.

-The method involving the fusion of powdered glass to a substrate was invented by Iranian craftsmen of the Sassanid era and was later taken to other countries by Mongols.
+The craft which involves the fusion of powdered glass to a substrate is said to be invented by Iranian craftsmen.
+Persian enamelled plates dating back Sassanid era are among famous examples of this ancient handicraft in Iran.
+Enamelwork was later taken from Iran to other countries by Mongols.

-Today enamelwork is often restricted to copper, but it can be applied to other metals such as gold and silver.
-Since gold is the only metal that is not oxidized when enamel melts, the quality of enamel on gold is by far better than on silver and copper.
+Although enamelwork is often just done on copper today, it can be applied to other metals such as gold and silver, too.
+Since gold is the only metal not oxidized after the melting of enamel, the enamelwork on gold has far better quality than the one done on silver or copper.